 Last year, we hiked and camped in the Grayson Highlands and barely saw another soul on Christmas Day.
 Today, we hiked again, to the Sand Cave and White Rocks in Ewing, VA.
 I saw so many heart shaped rocks on the trail and left them all where they lay.

 Even before reading your posts, and before Sammy died, I … Read more...

 When I started the #griefheart project, it had been my hope that more people would honor their loved ones with this project.
 To give permission to loved ones to honor the memory of those who died by stigmatized illness such as suicide or overdose.
 (See examples below)

 But few have taken me up on it.
 And I would love for more to honor the memory of their loved ones.
 So if you could spread the word.

 This one has an interesting story behind it.
 We sold our Chesterfield county home to a family of 6 back in late 2015.
 When we were considering which offer to take, one of the real estate agents told our agent that the couple they were representing was so easy to work with.
 Now at this point, Charles had not died yet but we were definitely in crisis and having someone easy to work with was pretty attractive.
 So we took their offer.

 We sold the house on a Sunday and 4 days later, Charles killed himself.
-Part of the reason … Read more...
+Part of … Read more...